10 Common Signs of a Blown Head Gasket

 4. Bad installation

-These four reasons listed above are in general the major causes of a blown head gasket.
-To be more specific, there other underlining factors that usually lead the one or all of the causes.
+These four reasons listed above are the in general the major causes of a blown head gasket.
+To be more specific, there other underlining factors that usually leads the one or all of the causes.

-For example, overheating is caused majorly by a coolant leak, a clogged radiator, or any form of malfunction in the cooling system.
-Although there are many other factors that could cause overheating.
+For example, overheating is caused majorly by coolant leak, clogged radiator or any form of malfunction in the cooling system.
+Although there are many other factors that could cause overheating itself.

 Causes of Overheating In Car